Therapy for Therapists & Healthcare Professionals

 • Loss of sense of self outside of work

 My approach is gently challenging: I’ll help you pay attention to your patterns, including the intellectualizing that keeps you separated from experiencing what you’ve been through.
 You’re aware of the skills, but therapists and healthcare professionals aren’t always great at practicing what we preach.
-You need someone who recognizes your professional experience AND that knowing isn’t doing.
-You’ll hear me say, “I don’t want to make assumptions about what you know, so tell me if this is repetitive.”
-And then, “So how are you connecting with that in your own life?”
-I will guide you to reconnect with your system.
+I will guide you to reconnect with your system and integrate all your knowledge to benefit your own wellbeing for once.